websight-io/docs/docs/getting-started/dev-quick-start/index.md

        headingSize: 'hl-title__heading--size-2' }
 ```

-Firstly, you updated the default font size of the overline to ensure consistency with the design.
-The first test detected the change and failed as a result.
+When a functional test fails, you should check why.
+It is expected in this case, as you implemented the new requirements.
+Firstly, you updated the default font size of the overline (to ensure consistency with the design).
 Secondly, you added a new property to the dialog for the component.
-It was recognised as well.
+The tests recognized both changes, and you should adjust them as well.
+The following section presents how to complete it.

+!!! info "Hint"
+    Even better is to start by changing a test, so it fails and then adjusting the implementation so that the test passes.

 ### Update functional tests
-As functional tests fail due to the changes, you should adjust related assertions.
+As functional tests fail due to the changes, you should adjust them.
 They are placed in file `tests/end-to-end/tests/lunatitle.cy.ts`.

 The first test checks the font size for the overline text.
 There are two component intances validated.
 Thus, you need to update assertions for both of them as follows.